xander325/xanderbell.github.io/artifact_three.md

 <!-- Content -->
 <h2 id="content"></h2>
-<p>This program utilizes a CSV file and imports the file into a hash table for our program to search through and remove items from.
-The user utilizes a dashboard to access and edit the database.</p>
+<p>This program utilizes a CSV file and imports the file into a hash table for our program to search through and remove records from.
+The user utilizes a dashboard to access and edit this database.</p>
 <div class="row">
 	<div class="6u 12u$(small)">
 		<h3>Code Analysis</h3>